chrisbamborough/PersonalSite/_posts/2016-09-08-P5PerlinAgents.markdown

 layout: post
 title:  "Agents 01"
 date:   2016-09-10
-categories: Drawings
+categories: Drawing
-tags: Creative_Code, p5.js
+tags: [Flow Field, Perlin Noise, Agents]
 image:
 ---
 Series of generative drawings using agents.
 This drawing uses the previous Perlin noise flow field and interaction sketch to direct dumb agents (or particles) who's colour responds to the quantity of each agent's steps.